020 7404 9390

 Is there a nuptial agreement?

-When making a financial settlement, the Court first considers if there is a nuptial agreement in place which sets out how the assets should be retained/shared.
+When making a financial settlement, the family court will first consider whether there is a valid nuptial agreement in place which sets out how the assets should be retained/shared.
 This is because nuptial agreements make provisions for the splitting of a couples assets and income instead of allowing the divorce court to exercise its full discretion in determining how the wealth should be apportioned.

 Nuptial agreements are entered into for many different reasons, most commonly because: